kapawlak/temp_lab_host/Courses/6/AL/xlab2.md

-It's time to analyze your data from collected during the experiment.
+It's time to analyze your data collected during the experiment.
 Keep your data handy as you work to finish up the lab exercises.
 In the following sections you will be asked to complete a few calculations, make a plot using your spreadsheet program, and draw conclusions.

 ## Checking Against the Theoretical Value.